ashki23/Linux-notes/Image_Linux.md

 **Notes:**
 - [Etcher](https://www.balena.io/etcher/) is a very useful tool to fash OS images to SD cards & USB drives
+- Use `-n` flag to add lables when formating a partion for example `sudo mkfs.vfat -n 'label' /dev/sdb`
 - To format a SD card to NTFS, use `sudo mkfs.ntfs /dev/sdb`

 ---